SteveSayantan/DSA-Java/Theory/graphBasics.md

     - A closed walk in which no edge appears more than once is called a circuit.

-    - A closed walk in which no vertices except the two terminal vertices repeat is called a cycle.
+    - A closed walk in which no edges and no vertices except the two terminal vertices repeat is called a cycle.

       - A graph contains a cycle if there is a way to take a closed walk (starting from any vertex) without repeating any vertices (except the terminal ones).